coderbro0/open-gist/README.md

 ### ✏️ Create a New Gist

 - Open any file
 - Run: `coderbro: Create New Gist`
 - Enter description + choose Public/Private
 - Gist is created and ID is copied to your clipboard

 ---

 ### 📁 Upload a Folder to a Gist

 - Run: `coderbro: Upload Folder to Gist`
 - Select a folder from your system
 - Enter the target Gist ID
-All files will be uploaded using `...` to simulate folder paths
+- All files will be uploaded using `...` to simulate folder paths

 ---

 ### ➕ Add File to Gist

 - Run: `coderbro: Add File to Gist`
 - Select file → Enter Gist ID → Done!

 ---

 ### ➖ Remove File from Gist

 - Run: `coderbro: Remove File from Gist`
 - Enter Gist ID and file name (e.g., `src...index.js`)

 ---

 ### 🗑️ Delete a Gist

 - Run: `coderbro: Delete Gist`
 - Enter Gist ID → Gist is permanently deleted

 ---

-## 🚀 Advanced Features (v0.0.2)

-### 📂 Gist Explorer Sidebar View

-Browse, preview, and interact with your Gists visually.

-- Click the **Open Gist icon** in the sidebar
-- Gists are fetched and displayed in a tree view
-- Right-click to:
-  - Open in workspace
+  ### 🤖 AI Summarizer (OpenAI & Gemini)

-  - Delete Gist
+- Run: `coderbro: Summarize Gist with AI`
+- Selects provider based on setting `open-gist.aiProvider` (openai or gemini)
+- You can optionally set:
+  - `open-gist.openaiApiKey`
-  - View file contents
+  - `open-gist.geminiApiKey`

-📦 Command: `open-gist.exploreGists`
+💡 For privacy and security, your API keys are only used during the current session — they are never saved to disk.

 ---

-### 🔁 Auto-Sync Support (Live Save)
+### 🔁 Toggle Auto-Sync

-Any file opened from a Gist will automatically sync on save.

-- Modify a file in VS Code
-- Press `Ctrl+S` / `Cmd+S`
-- ✅ It instantly updates the Gist content online!

-⚙️ To toggle this feature:
-- Run: `F1` → `Open Settings (UI)`
+- Run: `coderbro: Toggle Auto Gist Sync`
-- Search: `open-gist.autoSync`
+- This toggles setting: `open-gist.autoSync` in user preferences
-- Enable or disable as needed

 ---

-### 🤖 AI-Powered Gist Summarizer
+### ⭐ Star / 🍴 Fork Gist

-Let OpenAI instantly summarize any file’s contents.

-- Open a file (any code or text)
-- Run: `coderbro: Summarize Gist with AI`
+- In **Gist Explorer**, right-click a Gist
+- Select `Star Gist`, `Unstar Gist`, or `Fork Gist`
-- View summary in the output window
+- Forked Gist opens in a new workspace window

-📦 Requires a working OpenAI API key stored in your environment (or future setting)

 ---

-### 🧩 Seamless UI Integration

-- ✅ Live feedback in the **VS Code status bar**
-- 🔔 Error messages via `vscode.window.showErrorMessage`
+### 🧷 Scratch Notes

+- Run: `coderbro: Create Scratch Note`
+- Generates a markdown note with timestamp in your scratch Gist

+---

+### 🖼️ Paste Image into Gist File

+- Copy any image (Ctrl+C)
-- 📝 Auto clipboard copy on Gist creation
+- Focus on a file inside Gist in editor, press `Ctrl+V`
-- 🎯 Smart UI behaviors (e.g., open folder after Gist upload)
+- Uploads as:
+  - File with markdown reference
+  - OR embedded base64 block, based on config

+---

+### 🧪 Gist Comment Threads

+- Open a Gist file
+- Threads are shown below file
+- Click to expand, reply, or hide comment threads

+---

+### 🌍 Follow GitHub Users

+- Run: `coderbro: Follow GitHub User`
+- Explore public Gists from followed users in **Gist Explorer**

+---

+### 🧩 Code Playground (Live Preview)

+- Run: `coderbro: Create Code Playground`
+- Opens an HTML/CSS/JS/Markdown preview with instant updates
+- Ideal for quick experiments and sharing via Gists

 ---